Family 'Ambushed' By Trump Suggestion To Meet With Woman Who Caused Fatal Crash

 Dunn said Trump asked two or three times whether the family would meet with Sacoolas, even though they said they didn't feel it was right.
 "It was a bit of pressure, but we stuck to our guns," Dunn said.

-The White House had photographers were standing by, the family said, apparently ready to capture the scene.
+The White House had photographers standing by, the family said, apparently ready to capture the scene.

 Charlotte Charles, the victim's mother, said in the CBS interview that they've always been willing to meet Sacoolas.